 Course Duration: 13 weeks

-Now that the question about “where can I study data science?” has been answered, the next concern is the duration since most data science courses are time intensive and intellectually exhausting.
+Now that the question of “where can I study data science?” has been answered, the next concern is the duration since most data science courses are time intensive and intellectually exhausting.

-Although a UG and PG course in data science takes about 2-3 years, you can also learn them in a matter of 6-11 months by dedicating 6-7 hours daily with the courses mentioned above.
+Although a UG and PG course in data science takes about 2-3 years, you can also learn them in 6-11 months by dedicating 6-7 hours daily to the courses mentioned above.

-A career in data science is obviously a lucrative option since it really reciprocates your intellectual and economic needs.
-Although challenging, data scientists are in higher demand – which is likely to explode in the upcoming decade.
-So, learn with curiosity and retain with optimism.
-Keep working and the rest will permeate accordingly.
+A career in data science is a lucrative option since it reciprocates your intellectual and economic needs.
+Although challenging, data scientists are in higher demand – likely to explode in the upcoming decade.
+So, learn with curiosity and retain optimism.
+Keep working, and the rest will permeate accordingly.

 - How much do data scientists earn in India?

 In India, data scientists’ earnings can depend on their work experience, location, and industry.
 The median salary for data scientists between the work-ex of 0-3 years is around 5 LPA which increases to about 35 LPA for those with work experience beyond 12 years.